Radio Controlled Helicopters

 Again, that is for the larger, more complex hobby grade collective pitch RC helicopters where you often have to purchase all those items individually.

-In short a brand new beginner to the hobby doesn't have to learn about all the various component first like we used to when I first took up the hobby back in the late 80's.
+A brand new beginner to the hobby doesn't have to learn about all the various component first like we used to when I first took up the hobby back in the late 80's.
 Now you can get everything in one box, all built, and ready to fly.

 With that understanding, here's a general cost guide-line for all types of radio controlled helicopters from small ready to fly toys, right up to large collective pitch/3D RC helicopter kits you have to build yourself.
 The prices listed are for a complete set up (helicopter, radio system, flybarless stabilization system, engine/motor, batteries, etc.) in USD.